Hot Mama: Content

 In "Hot Mama," the male narrator addresses his lover, telling her that he enjoys her body the way that it is.

-The song can be heard in the King of the Hill episode, "The Redneck on Rainey Street", in which Adkins voices the character Elvin Mackelston.
+The song was featured in the King of the Hill episode, "The Redneck on Rainey Street", in which Adkins voices the character Elvin Mackelston.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling a "thumpin' ode to appreciation of one's good ole gal, particularly when sleeping kids provide opportunity."
 She goes on to say that Adkins "wraps his muscular baritone around a bold production and a lyric heavy on domestic-life testosterone."
 William Ruhlmann of Allmusic also gave the song a favorable review, saying that it "has a frisky appeal and, with its erotically charged tag line, 'You wanna?' a novelty quality[.]"

+Kristi Noem controversy

+On January 28, 2025, South Dakota Governor and homeland secretary, Kristi Noem, received backlash after walking out for DHS remarks to the Trace Adkins' song as a result of allegations on the campaign's attempt to objectify women, referring to the incident as sexist.

 Music video

 The music video was directed by Michael Salomon, and premiered in late 2003.
 It co-stars model Lisa Ligon.
+Compared to the song alone, this video appears to be more risqué due to Ligon strip teases for Adkins in one point.